milankinen/livereactload/examples/01-basic-usage/README.md

-# Basic LiveReactload example
+# Basic LiveReactload usage

-This project contains an example watch script that can be used for code live editing.
-Script contents can be found from `scripts/dev`.
+This example demonstrates a watch script that can be used for live code editing.
+Script's contents can be found from `scripts/dev`.
 Usage is simple, run the following command with your terminal:

     ./scripts/dev